aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 Beneficial/Baneful.
 While not possessing an actual intelligence, the plant-life within the area subtly works to help or hinder those passing through.

 When beneficial, travelers find that their path always seems straight and clear of hazards, food grows abundantly, and they can shelter from the elements under spreading boughs.
-Travel time decreases by 25% in these areas, and enough food for 1d12 individuals can be found per day without even stopping to scavenge.
+Travel time decreases by 25% in these areas, and enough food for `dice: 1d12` individuals can be found per day without even stopping to scavenge.

-When baneful, it seems as if there are always roots to trip on, low-hanging branches threatening to knock riders off their mounts, paths are difficult to follow and easy to loose, etc. Travel time is increased by 25% in these areas, and at the end of each day each traveler must make a Save against Wands or suffer 1d4 points of damage from scratches, sprained ankles, etc.
+When baneful, it seems as if there are always roots to trip on, low-hanging branches threatening to knock riders off their mounts, paths are difficult to follow and easy to loose, etc. Travel time is increased by 25% in these areas, and at the end of each day each traveler must make a Save against Wands or suffer `dice: 1d4` points of damage from scratches, sprained ankles, etc.

 If this result comes up twice for the same area either double the modifiers (movement modified by 50%, etc.) or, in the case of one roll indicating beneficial and the other baneful, assume there is a hidden dichotomy between the plants, with some seeking to hinder and some to help.
 Why is this, and how do the players react when it becomes apparent?
 Perhaps the characters are being shepherded to a specific location, or shielded by the beneficial plants from the wilder, more chaotic plants that lurk off the trail.